 But the centre-back once had a campaign so successful he made it into the Team of the Year.

-His defensive partner Japp Stam as well as French shot-stopper Fabien Barthez, all joined Brown in the dream team after the 2000/01 season.
+His defensive partner Japp Stam as well as French shot-stopper Fabien Barthez, also joined Brown in the dream team after the 2000/01 season.

-The XI also featured a fresh-faced Steven Gerrard, Ryan Giggs, Patrick Vieira and Thierry Henry – Brown certainly looks a chink in the chain.
+The XI also featured a fresh-faced Steven Gerrard, Ryan Giggs, Patrick Vieira and Thierry Henry – Brown something of a sore thumb in that XI.

 Kieron Dyer – 2002/03